 Where can I purchase ?

-The market for catalog printing services is characterized by low market share concentration, with the top four providers accounting for less than 30.0% of total market revenue in 2019.
+The market for catalog printing services is characterized by high market share concentration, with the top four providers accounting for over 70.0% of total market revenue in 2020.
 The market currently contains about 2,038 providers.
-The number of providers of catalog printing services has been decreasing in the three...
+The number of providers of catalog printing services has been decreasing in the three years...
 Subscribe to learn more.

 Questions to ask potential suppliers

 How can I gain leverage during negotiations?

 How many printing and warehousing locations do you have?

 Which facilities will be supplying my business?
 What advantages does this offer my business?